 - Select Show Duplicate Items.

-iTunes will show you a list of duplicates.
+iTunes or Music will show you a list of duplicates.
 Examine the list and remove the duplicates.
-Unfortunately, for all other types of duplicate files you have to look through each folder individually.
+Unfortunately, to search for different types of duplicate files, you need to browse each folder in iTunes or open Music or Apple TV individually.
 That could take hours.
-But don’t panic, there is a solution.
-We will now discuss another way to find duplicates.
-We are sure you will find this useful.
+But don’t panic!
+Now we will show the easiest way to find duplicates of any type of file with Duplicate File Finder.

-Duplicates Expert is a great help when you need to get rid of duplicates on your Mac.
+Duplicate File Finder is a great help when you need to get rid of duplicates on your Mac.
+The application will find all types of duplicate files on your Mac in less than a minute.

 All Mac operating systems and apps create service folders and files that are hidden and necessary for normal system functioning.
 However, there are some hidden files that are not needed and just clutter the disk and consume space.
 All files that have a filename with a dot (or period) as the first character, are by default, hidden files.

-If you want some of your files or folders to be invisible, just add a dot to the beginning of the filename.
+If you want to hide some of your files or folders, just add a dot to the beginning of the filename.

 But then, how do you find your invisible files and hidden cache files?
 The most common method is through the Terminal.